Jerry Quarry: Last years

 Jerry Quarry was inducted into the World Boxing Hall of Fame in 1995.

 Death

 Quarry was hospitalized with pneumonia on December 28, 1998, and then suffered cardiac arrest.
 He never regained consciousness and died on January 3, 1999, at the age of 53.
 His body was interred at Shafter Cemetery in Shafter, California.
+He left behind three children.

 Legacy

 A foundation was established in his honor to battle boxing-related dementia, a condition that has afflicted many boxers and brought Quarry's life to an early end.

 Quarry's overall professional record was 53–9–4 with 32 KOs.
 Frazier, in his autobiography, said of Quarry: "A very tough man.
 He could have been a world champion, but he cut too easily."
 Foreman similarly lauded Quarry.